$IncomeTaxByState.com

 Which states have no income tax?

 Nine states have no state income tax in 2026: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
-New Hampshire previously taxed interest and dividends, but that tax phased out completely by 2025.
+New Hampshire's interest-and-dividends tax phased out completely by 2025 per N.H.
+Rev. Stat. § 77.
+Tennessee's Hall tax fully repealed 2021 per Tenn.
+Code Ann. § 67-2-102.
+Per Tax Foundation State Tax Climate Index 2026 and each state's primary publication.

 What state has the highest income tax?